 This is a beautiful Egyptian temple that is located farther up the Nile from the other Luxor Temples in Abydos.
 What is worth seeing here is the Abydos King List found on the wall of the temple that lists the seventy-six kings of ancient Egypt.

 We didn’t go inside King Tuts Tomb, our guide said that it is not an impressive temple compared to the others.

 We instead went into Rameses VI, Merneptah, and Rameses IV temples.
 The chambers are surprisingly large and airy.
 They have bright paintings on their walls depicting scenes from the book of the dead, and the book of caverns among others.

 I was surprised how comfortable I felt inside they were almost cheerful.
-They were large, bright and colourful giving a sense of peace.
+They were large, bright, and colorful giving a sense of peace.
 Albeit, there aren’t any sarcophagi left and all jewels and artifacts have either been looted in the past or moved to the Antiquities Museum.
 Still a very impressive sight indeed.

 Egyptian Temples Facts

-The ancient Egyptians believed that these temples were homes to the Gods when in fact they were places of worship for the Paraohs.
-Priests performed the temples rituals, but religion wasn’t the same as we know it today.
-The King was actually more important than religion and priests acted on the kings authority.
+The ancient Egyptians believed that these temples were homes to the Gods when in fact they were places of worship for the Pharaohs.
+Priests performed the rituals of the temple, but religion wasn’t the same as we know it today.
+The King was actually more important than religion and priests acted on the king’s authority.

 Egypt’s Kingdoms were broken down into the New Kingdom and the Old Kingdom.
 The New Kingdom lasted from 1570–1070 BC and was ancient Egypt’s most prosperous time.
 This is when many of the temples were built.
 The Valley. of the Kings was built for the New Kingdom Pharaohs.
 The Old Kingdom spanned from 2575 BC to 2150 BC and was known as the time of the Pyramids.
 It was during this time that the Pyramids of Giza were built.